How Perception Works:

 Perception, then, is not a physical process.
 Here’s another take on that:

 (For more investigations of the nature of perception, look up “Ames Demonstrations.”)

-Until coronavirus, we had been living in an optical illusion, one which governed the reality of our lives together.
-Political polarization is only the most salient symptom of the increasing virulence of this illusion.
+Until coronavirus, we had been living in an “optical” illusion, a perceptual construct which governed the reality of our lives together.
+Political polarization signals the increasing virulence of this illusion.
 The illusion is called Us-Against-Them.

 What if it didn’t take a disaster to bring us together?

 What will it take to keep our mutuality present?